42inshin/42inshin/README.md

 - **Smilegate Dev Camp** (2024.12.27 ~ 2025.02.28): Completed as a cohort leader.

 ### Achievements/Projects

+- **Re:Post N-Year Journal**: Developed and launched a privacy-centric, local-first diary app inspired by Obsidian, currently available on both iOS and Android.
 - **Scoreboard - Live & Share**: Developed and launched a real-time scoring application on both iOS and Android.
-- **Pomotime - Focus Timer**: Developed and launched a cross-platform productivity application on both iOS and Android.
+- **Pomotime - Focus Timer**: Developed and launched a minimalist, cross-platform productivity application on both iOS and Android.
 - **Exchange Diary Project**: Developed and launched an iOS application, reaching 1.5K+ users.
 - **CABI Project**: Awarded the **Minister of Science and ICT Award** (과학기술정보통신부 장관상).
 - **24HANE Project**: Awarded the **Minister of Science and ICT Award** (과학기술정보통신부 장관상).